ultrons/xla_add/README.md

 With these two layers, MP implementation similar to https://arxiv.org/pdf/1909.08053.pdf is feasible.

-Use mpu layers, please install the package:
+To use mpu layers, please install the package:

 `sudo -H pip install -e .`